UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing_advanced.rst.txt

   $ coverage report

-Else generate an HTML report in the current directory:
+Or you can generate an HTML report in the current directory:

 .. code-block:: bash